airbj31/Yonsei/linux/ls.md

  --file-type
   + likewise, except do not append ‘*’

  --format=WORD
-              across  -x,  commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C
+  + across  -x,  commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C

  --full-time
-              like -l --time-style=full-iso
+  + like -l --time-style=full-iso

+ -g
-       -g     like -l, but do not list owner
+  + like -l, but do not list owner

  -G, --no-group
-           like -l, but do not list group
+  + like -l, but do not list group

  -h, --human-readable
-              with -l, print sizes in human readable format (e.g., 1K 234M 2G)
+  + with -l, print sizes in human readable format (e.g., 1K 234M 2G)

+ --si
-       --si   likewise, but use powers of 1000 not 1024
+  + likewise, but use powers of 1000 not 1024

  -H, --dereference-command-line
-              follow symbolic links listed on the command line
+  + follow symbolic links listed on the command line

  --dereference-command-line-symlink-to-dir
-              follow each command line symbolic link that points to a directory
+  + follow each command line symbolic link that points to a directory

  --hide=PATTERN
-              do not list implied entries matching shell PATTERN (overridden by -a or -A)
+  + do not list implied entries matching shell PATTERN (overridden by -a or -A)

+ --indicator-style=WORD
-       --indicator-style=WORD append indicator with style WORD to entry names: none (default), slash (-p), file-type (--file-type), classify (-F)
+  + append indicator with style WORD to entry names:
+    + none (default), slash (-p), file-type (--file-type), classify (-F)

  -i, --inode
-              with -l, print the index number of each file
+  + with -l, print the index number of each file

  -I, --ignore=PATTERN
-              do not list implied entries matching shell PATTERN
+  + do not list implied entries matching shell PATTERN

+ -k
-       -k     like --block-size=1K
+  + like --block-size=1K

+ -l
-       -l     use a long listing format
+  + use a long listing format

  -L, --dereference
-              when showing file information for a symbolic link, show information  for  the file the link references rather than for the link itself
+  + when showing file information for a symbolic link, show information  for  the file the link references rather than for the link itself

+ -m
-       -m     fill width with a comma separated list of entries
+  + fill width with a comma separated list of entries

  -n, --numeric-uid-gid
-              like -l, but list numeric user and group IDs
+  + like -l, but list numeric user and group IDs

  -N, --literal
-              print raw entry names (don’t treat e.g. control characters specially)
+  + print raw entry names (don’t treat e.g. control characters specially)

+ -o
-       -o     like -l, but do not list group information
+  + like -l, but do not list group information

  -p, --indicator-style=slash
-              append / indicator to directories
+  + append / indicator to directories

  -q, --hide-control-chars
-              print ? instead of non graphic characters
+  + print ? instead of non graphic characters

  --show-control-chars
-              show  non graphic characters as-is (default unless program is ‘ls’ and output is a terminal)
+  + show  non graphic characters as-is (default unless program is ‘ls’ and output is a terminal)

  -Q, --quote-name
-              enclose entry names in double quotes
+  + enclose entry names in double quotes

  --quoting-style=WORD
-              use quoting style WORD for entry names: literal, locale, shell, shell-always, c, escape
+  + use quoting style WORD for entry names: literal, locale, shell, shell-always, c, escape

  -r, --reverse
-              reverse order while sorting
+  + reverse order while sorting

  -R, --recursive
-              list subdirectories recursively
+  + list subdirectories recursively

  -s, --size
-              with -l, print size of each file, in blocks
+  + with -l, print size of each file, in blocks

+ -S
-       -S     sort by file size
+  + sort by file size

  --sort=WORD
-              extension  -X,  none  -U,  size  -S, time -t, version -v, status -c, time -t, atime -u, access -u, use -u
+  + extension  -X,  none  -U,  size  -S, time -t, version -v, status -c, time -t, atime -u, access -u, use -u

  --time=WORD
-              with -l, show time as WORD instead of modification time: atime, access,  use, ctime or status; use specified time as sort key if --sort=time
+  + with -l, show time as WORD instead of modification time: atime, access,  use, ctime or status; use specified time as sort key if --sort=time

  --time-style=STYLE
-              with -l, show times using style STYLE: full-iso, long-iso, iso, locale, +FOR- MAT.
-FORMAT is interpreted like ‘date’; if  FORMAT  is  FORMAT1<newline>FOR- MAT2,  FORMAT1  applies  to  non-recent files and FORMAT2 to recent files; if STYLE is prefixed with ‘posix-’, STYLE takes effect only  outside  the  POSIX locale
+  + with -l, show times using style STYLE: full-iso, long-iso, iso, locale, +FORMAT.
+FORMAT is interpreted like ‘date’; if  FORMAT  is  FORMAT1<newline>FORMAT2,  FORMAT1  applies  to  non-recent files and FORMAT2 to recent files; if STYLE is prefixed with ‘posix-’, STYLE takes effect only  outside  the  POSIX locale

+ -t
-       -t     sort by modification time
+  + sort by modification time

  -T, --tabsize=COLS
-              assume tab stops at each COLS instead of 8
+  + assume tab stops at each COLS instead of 8

+ -u
-       -u     with  -lt:  sort by, and show, access time with -l: show access time and sort by name otherwise: sort by access time
+  + with  -lt:  sort by, and show, access time with -l: show access time and sort by name otherwise: sort by access time

+ -U
-       -U     do  not  sort;  list  entries  in  directory  order.
+  + do  not  sort;  list  entries  in  directory  order.
 In  combination   with one_per_line format ‘-1’, it will show files immediately and it has no memory limitations.

        -v     sort by version